-After summer winds down in and around Novi, the tendency is to put lawn care on the back burner until spring blooms anew in Michigan.
+After summer winds down in and around Wixom, the tendency is to put lawn care on the back burner until spring blooms anew in Michigan.
 Give your lawn a healthy start in spring by managing these 10 fall tasks.

 1 Feed your lawn.
 Think of fall fertilization as refueling and replenishing your lawn after a long, hot summer.
 Fall fertilization will help maintain your lawn’s root health and replenish nutrients that were expended in summer months.
 Fall feedings should be timed when plants are still absorbing nutrients, so don’t wait too long.
 Fall feeding can take place beginning on Labor Day or into early October.